git-pull/website/consulting/why-python.rst

 Rails, one of the most legendary web frameworks uses it.
 Rails in itself is the prime reason most people begin Ruby - not the other way around.

+There are a lot of startups hiring Rails developers.
+There is a huge talent pool to meet the demand.

+Homebrew, macOS user's favorite packaage manger.
+Vagrant, the VM manager.
+Jekyll, a blogging platform.
+Metasploit, a security framework.

+Downsides to Ruby
+"""""""""""""""""

+Documentation is kind of shoddy compared to Python's Sphinx and ReadTheDocs.

+It's a generalist language, but the community has overwhelmingly picked Python for scripting.

 PHP vs Python
 -------------